Gian Sammarco: Personal life

 In August 1990, Sammarco married Stephanie Bates at the Northampton Register Office.
 Bates was a fan of the Adrian Mole series and had written to him regularly until the relationship blossomed.
-Sammarco and Bates had a son, Jon, who was born 19 January 1992.
+Sammarco and Bates had a son, Jonathan, who was born 19 January 1992.
 Sammarco then gave up acting soon after the birth of his son and trained as a nurse.
 He is now a psychiatric nurse at the Berrywood Hospital in Northampton.

 In 1998, he subsequently married Joanne Young, a nursing colleague, and continues to live in Northampton.